swidler/roam-python/README.md

-		Ust Ishim (single stranded) can be found at https://www.ebi.ac.uk/ena/browser/view/PRJEB6622 SF12 (double stranded) can be found at https://www.ebi.ac.uk/ena/browser/view/PRJEB21940 If there is no bai file, it can be created using samtools: samtools index <file>.bam  <file>.bam.bai
+		Ust Ishim (single stranded) can be found at https://www.ebi.ac.uk/ena/browser/view/PRJEB6622 SF12 (double stranded) can be found at https://www.ebi.ac.uk/ena/browser/view/PRJEB21940 If there is no bai file, it can be created using samtools: samtools index <file>.bam  <file>.bam.bai (In later versions of samtools, don't specify output file name.)

+To index all bam files in a directory, use the indexing script:

+		./create_bai.sh <directory>/*.bam

 genome assembly sequence file